Published: 31 December 2014

 Fig. 14The dynamic stresses of gearbox when the shock acceleration is 15 g

-From Table 2, we can see that the dynamic stresses under acceleration shock excitation 10 g, 15 g, 20 g in X and Y direction are small, so the shock resistances in X and Y direction are strong; the dynamic stress under the acceleration shock excitation 20 g in Z direction is 208 MPa, it is a little smaller than the yield strength 235 MPa of box material.
+From Table 2, we can see that the dynamic stresses under acceleration shock excitation 10 g, 15 g, 20 g in and direction are small, so the shock resistances in and direction are strong; the dynamic stress under the acceleration shock excitation 20 g in direction is 208 MPa, it is a little smaller than the yield strength 235 MPa of box material.
 But when taking safety factor of gearbox into account, the shock resistant capacity of the gearbox is about 15 g and the gearbox under shock pulse will not engender plastic deformation, flaws or other mechanical damages.

 In conclusion, the bearing seat rib plate zone of the gearbox output end is sensitive to shock wave, so this factor will be an important consideration in shock-resistant design.
 And the shock isolation design must mainly focus on the high frequency oscillator about 5 ms-40 ms after shock.